 WHEN WORLDS COLLIDE

-Not every collision is meant to connect.
+Not every collision is meant to become connection.

+Pismo Beach.
 Marty and I walking the shoreline… four Aussies moving in every direction like they own the place.
+Camera in hand… just taking it in.
+I looked away for a second… then back… and there it was.

 Some collisions reveal connection.